Serhii-Diakonov/simpleORM/README.md

 # simpleORM
 Implementation of a simple ORM

-This project is my attempt to implement my own simple ORM.
+This project is an attempt to implement my own simple ORM.
 Development is in progress.